Streaming practice 1

 Give a wrap-up of the session that is just ending, so that people can unpack.

-Give clear directions of what should be done next:
+Give clear directions of what learners should do next, for example:

-Do some exercise (state the goals which should be accomplished by the end), or
+Do an exercise (state the goals which should be accomplished by the end), or

 Take a break and don’t forget to walk around some.